 “JP sat next to Larry on the dealer’s couch.
 The dealer, Suds, slowly tapped bits of marijuana out of a vial onto a digital scale on the living room coffee table.
-‘Let’s call it Special K, even though it’s not exactly what it is,’ Suds said.”- Forthcoming in Gargoyle, 2016.
+‘Let’s call it Special K, even though it’s not exactly what it is,’ Suds said.”- Gargoyle, 2017.

 “When Jill comes home that evening, she calls out to her daughter, but there’s no reply.
 The snow falls from her jacket as she hangs it in the closet beside the front door, listening to the silence for some sign of Christina.
 Usually there’s something: laughter as she chats with a friend on the phone, or music from her laptop, or water running for a long shower in progress.
 Tonight there’s nothing.” – Read more in South85 Journal